samthor/thrift-tools/README.md

 ### Using Generated Code

 The generated code will typically contain a number of `class` definitions.
-The simple example abvove will export `class Foo` with two properties.
+The simple example above will export `class Foo` with two properties.

 To read a `Foo` from a buffer, you can import a concrete parser and read from a buffer: